nyx-space/nyx/VALIDATION.md

 J(2,0)    |  |  |  |  |  |  |
 J(21,21)  |  |  |  |  |  |  |
 J(70,70)  |  |  |  |  |  |  |

+# Drag
+There currently is a basic drag model which is implemented as in Vallado.
+Its fidelity isn't good enough to be considered validated.
+Hence, it can be used only with the `unvalidated` feature enabled.